New Early Admissions Students

 Acceptance into the Early Admissions program is determined by the College of DuPage Admissions & Outreach Office on a case-by-case basis.
 To participate as an Early Admissions student at College of DuPage, a student must meet all of the following requirements:

-- Be under the age of 18 without a high school diploma or GED.
+- Be 16 years of age or older without a high school diploma or GED by the start of the course.

-- Apply for general admission online at www.cod.edu/apply.
-A one-time $20 Admissions Application fee applies.
+- Apply for general admission online to College of DuPage A one-time $20 Admissions Application fee applies.

 - Complete the Early Admissions Entrance Form.

-- Meet all regular prerequisites for the desired course.
+- Meet all prerequisites for the desired course.
+Visit the Course Catalog for more information about class prerequisites, including required placement tests.

-- Interview with an Admissions Representative and bring an unofficial high school transcript, proof of prerequisites (if any) & the Early Admissions Entrance Form.
+- An interview with an Admissions Representative is required.
+Students must bring an unofficial high school transcript, proof of prerequisites (if any) and the signed Early Admissions Entrance Form to the interview.

-- To schedule a qualifying interview or to learn more about the program deadlines, please call (630) 942-2626 or e-mail firstname.lastname@example.org.
+- To schedule a qualifying interview or to learn more about the program deadlines, please visit Contact Admissions to find the contact information of your Admissions Representative.

-During the first semester that you apply to the Early Admissions program, you will work exclusively with the Office of Admissions & Outreach.
-As an Early Admissions student, please note the following information:
+During the first semester of classes, you will work exclusively with your Admissions Representative.
+As an Early Admissions student, please note the following program guidelines:

-- Recommendation from a high school counselor or parent does not guarantee acceptance into the Early Admissions program.
+- Acceptance to the Early Admission Program is not guaranteed and is approved on a case-by-case basis.
+Additionally, recommendation from a high school counselor or parent does not guarantee acceptance into the Early Admissions program.

 - Approval for a class load of more than one course for the first semester will only be granted in exceptional cases.